INMAS-Math/INMAS-Math.github.io/README.md

 to students obtaining an internship, therefore lowering the cost of participation for hosting companies and making the proposition more attractive to them.

+From the hosting organizations' perspective, the INMAS program provided:
+1. Access to a talent pool that helped industrial R&D in regional BIG organizations.
+2. Cost-sharing of internships for incentivising organizations to host students trained in a discipline from which they do not typically recruit.

+Finally, the INMAS program aimed at shifting the culture in academic institutions by demonstrating the overall benefits of a broader industrial engagement which increased the societal impact of mathematics.
+This activity involved
+1. Maintaining timely communications with local champions in each of the participating nodes.
+2. Enquiring about the needs from the nodes through regular assessment surveys.
+3. Sharing the progress that participating students demonstrated as measured through regular assessment exercises.

-The purpose of this document is to provide a roadmap or merely inspiration to any institution desiring to implement a similar or scaled-down version of such a program.
+The purpose of this document is to provide a roadmap or merely inspiration to institutions desiring to implement a similar or scaled-down version of such a program.

 ## Background